 The operations for multiprotocol label switching (MPLS) fast reroute (MPLS-FRR) mechanisms have been standardized recently by the IETF [1]-[3].
 In case of a network failure, they deviate the traffic at the router closest to the failure location.
-This can be done by two different mechanisms: one-to-one and facility backup.
-The one-to-one backup deviates the traffic directly from the outage location to its destination while the facility backup just bypasses the traffic around the outage location to repair the original primary path.
-The facility backup concept deviates several label switched paths (LSPs) over a single bypass around the failure location while the one-to-one concept needs a private backup path for each LSP.
-Thus, the facility backup leads to a lower configuration overhead.
+This can be done by two basically different mechanisms: one-to-one and facility backup.
+The one-to-one backup deviates the traffic directly from the outage location to its destination while the facility backup just bypasses the traffic around the outage location to repair the original primary paths.
+The facility backup concept deviates several label switched paths (LSPs) by a single backup path around the failure location while the one-to-one concept needs a private backup path for each LSP.
+Thus, the facility backup leads to a lower configuration overhead but introduces other configuration problems.

-The standards provide only the protocol mechanisms to implement a detour or a bypass, but the path layout is not determined.
-Thus, operators have many degrees of freedom for setting up the backup paths.
+The standards provide only the protocol mechanisms to implement a detour or a bypass but the path layout is not determined.
+Thus, operators have many degrees of freedom to set up the backup paths.
 Usually, the default path layout for the backup paths follows the shortest path that avoids the outage location [4].
 The authors of [5] suggest a mixed integer linear program (MILP) formulation to find optimum backup paths for the one-to-one mechanism.
-However, the solution of MILPs is complex and it may be difficult and time consuming for medium-size or large networks.
-The authors of [6] present a distributed online algorithm for the one-to-one backup that can be used when LSPs are set up and torn down on demand.
-Guidelines for the setup of good backup paths for the facility backup and an analysis thereof are still needed.
-In this paper, we discuss the path layout for the facility backup.
+However, the solution of MILPs is complex and it may be difficult and very time consuming for medium-size or large networks.
+The authors of [6] present a distributed online algorithm for one-to-one backup path layout that can be used when LSPs are set up and torn down on demand.

+In this paper, we discuss the path layout for both one-toone and facility backup paths.
 We consider different outage scenarios, i.e., single router failures only, single link failures only, and single link or router failures.
-We suggest simple modifications to the default shortest path layout for the facility backup concept and obtain new MPLS-FRR mechanisms that can be implemented by existing protocols.
-We calculate the required capacity for our proposed MPLS-FRR facility backup concepts considering various networks and outage scenarios and compare it to other protection methods.
+We suggest simple modifications to the default shortest path layout both for the one-to-one and the facility backup concept and obtain new MPLS-FRR mechanisms that can be implemented by existing protocols.
+While we calculated the required capacity for our proposed MPLS-FRR facility backup concepts in [7], we here calculate the required capacity for our proposed MPLS-FRR one-to-one backup concepts considering various networks and outage scenarios and compare it to other protection methods.
 Our comparison shows that traffic distribution by backup paths helps a lot to reduce the required capacity.
-The proposed new mechanisms take advantage of that fact and require less capacity than standard solutions.
+The proposed new mechanisms require less capacity than standard solutions since they take advantage of that fact.

 This paper is structured as follows.
 Section II gives a brief overview on resilience mechanisms in general.
 Section III describes protocol issues specifically for MPLS-FRR, it reviews the default layout of the backup paths and suggests modifications.
-Section IV compares the required backup capacity for the proposed MPLS-FRR facility backup mechanisms and the required configuration overhead.
+Section IV compares the required backup capacity for the proposed MPLS-FRR one-to-one backup mechanisms and the required configuration overhead.
 Finally, Section V summarizes this work and gives an outlook on further research.